infinum/ios-handbook/Project flow/Custom xcconfigs.md

 	- Use case: we are currently using our enterprise account for develop, but the client wants to use their account for release to the Store.
 	- Basically, we would have to change certificates, provisioning profiles, and bundle identifiers before each submission.
 This is both cumbersome and error-prone!
 	- That is why we will create copies of both __debug__ and __release__ build configurations.
+    - If you have a lot of configurations that you need to add, maybe it's a good idea to start with one or two configurations, and go through all of the steps.
+That way you can check if you've done everything correctly, and Xcode will be faster when you're updating target related configurations :)
+    - If you're working with an App + SDK project, make sure that both App and the SDK contain the same configuration names since the SDK might use the release configuration as the fallback if it doesn't find the one that has the same name as the app one

 ![](/img/xcconfig_tutorial/step_2.png)